KanishkChhajed/git-readme-action/README.md

   ## 📢 Last Commit

-  > "Add recursive and error handling code in isJulia.js file"
+  > "Commenting condition for techstack in main.js"

   ---